-Women’s soccer is definitely growing, gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.
+Women’s soccer is gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.

-We can talk a lot about what the NWSL can do better, or what sports networks need to do, but the truth is we can all play a role in growing women’s soccer.
+We can talk a lot about what the NWSL can do better or what sports networks need to do, but we can all play a role in growing women’s soccer.

 What are some women’s soccer ideas for growing the sport?
-We’ll explore that topic in depth today by reviewing:
+We’ll explore that topic in depth today by reviewing the following: